Trinidad and Tobago Carnival

 The Trinidad and Tobago Carnival is an annual event held on the Monday and Tuesday before Ash Wednesday in Trinidad and Tobago.
 This event is well known for participants' colorful costumes and exuberant celebrations.
-There are numerous cultural events such as "band launch fetes" running in the lead up to the street parade on Carnival Monday and Tuesday.
-It is said that if the islanders are not celebrating it, then they are preparing for it, while reminiscing about the past year's festival.
-Traditionally, the festival is associated with soca music, with its origins formulated in the midst of hardship for enslaved West and Central Africans; however, recently Soca music has replaced calypso as the most celebrated type of music.
-Costumes (sometimes called "mas"), stick-fighting and limbo competitions are also important components of the festival.
+There are numerous cultural events such as "band launch" fetes running in the lead up to the street parade on Carnival Monday and Tuesday.
+Traditionally, the festival is associated with calypso music, developed by Afro-Trinidadians in 17th century Trinidad; however, Soca music has begun to replace calypso as the more popular musical genre for Carnival.
+Costume (sometimes called "mas"), stick-fighting, limbo, and steelpan competitions are important components of the festival.